jgray13/Calculator/README.md

 # calculator
-A calculator made with HTML, CSS and JavaScript.
+An online calculator made with HTML, CSS and JavaScript.

-In development.